 The failure to recognise that the roles and responsibilities of men/boys and women/girls are assigned to them in specific social, cultural, economic, and political contexts and backgrounds.
 Projects, programmes, policies and attitudes that are gender blind do not take into account these different roles and diverse needs.
 They maintain the status quo and will not help transform the unequal structure of gender relations.

-Women, men and transgender people, across the life-course and in all their diversity, have the same conditions and opportunities to realise their full rights and potential to be healthy, contribute to health development and benefit from the results.
+Women, men, non-binary and transgender people, across the life-course and in all their diversity, have the same conditions and opportunities to realize their full rights and potential to be healthy, contribute to health development and benefit from the results.
 Gender equality does not mean that men and women, boys and girls become the same, but that their opportunities and life chances are equal and that the differences that do exist in their skills, interests, ideas, etc. will be equally valued.

 Gender equity in health

 Fairness in addressing the different health needs of people according to their gender.
 Inequitable health outcomes based on gender are both avoidable and unacceptable.
 A concept of fairness recognises that there are differences between the sexes and that resources must be allocated differentially to address unfair disparities.